Club Founders and Kupunas

 In the early 1980's, Hui ‘O Kalani OCC encouraged the founders to start a club in Monterey.
 To that goal, O’Kalani Outrigger Canoe Club had us stage the first regatta to be held in Monterey in the summer of 1984.
 With help from Junior Wright and his club members, the community saw the potential for a cultural activity that would encompass all of Monterey County.

 Our founders, and Julian & Shirley Avilla, Les Charles, and Hal Davenport were fortunate to have the guidance and wisdom of the late Aunty Arma Fonseca and paddling knowledge of Eddie Fonseca, founder of Ke Anuenue Outrigger Canoe Club.
-They continually keep Ke Kai focused our main goals and to appreciate the contribution of the Northern California Outrigger Canoe Association (NCOCA).

 and continuing today!